thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

   1 | Here Comes the Sun | The Beatles
 ```

-A RESTful server would handle the following HTTP requests by mapping them to a specific REST action.
+A RESTful HTTP server handles the following requests by mapping them to a specific REST action.

 | REST Action       | Request Method | Request URL | Request Content-Type  | Request Body                                   |
 |-------------------|----------------|-------------|-----------------------|------------------------------------------------|